 The University of Toronto celebrates its volunteers with the annual Arbor Awards, and honours it’s recipeints with a ceremony each fall.
-The 2019 nomination period for these awards is now open.
-If you would like to nominate someone for this award, please review the eligibility criteria below, and submit your nomination via the link at the bottom of this page by Friday, March 22nd.
+The 2020 nomination period for these awards will open in early spring of 2020.
+If you would like to nominate someone for this award, please review the eligibility criteria below, and submit your nomination via the link at the bottom of this page by (date for 2020 tbd).

 Eligibility for Arbor Awards

 To be eligible to win an Arbor Award, a recipient must: